Virginia governor seeks to accelerate marijuana legalization

 Advocates on all sides of the issue have been eagerly waiting for weeks to see what changes Northam would propose to the bill that cleared the General Assembly in February.

-The measure was a top priority for Democrats who control the state government.
-They framed legalization as a necessary step to end the disparate treatment of people of color under current marijuana laws, but lawmakers struggled to reach agreement during the session, passing a bill that almost no one seemed fully satisfied with.
+The measure has been a top priority for Democrats who control the state government, who consider it a necessary step to end the disparate treatment of people of color under current marijuana laws.
+But lawmakers struggled to reach agreement during the session, passing a bill that almost no one seemed fully satisfied with.
 It would not have legalized marijuana until 2024, which racial justice advocates said was far too long to wait.

 Northam’s office said his decision to speed up legalization was driven by a state study from last year that found Black Virginians were disproportionately policed and convicted for using marijuana, and by data from state courts that show the trend has continued even since lawmakers decriminalized marijuana last year.